fatchur/Simple-Tensor/README.md

 **input** : The input tensor, the shape shoud be : _[batch, width, height, depth]_ **filter_shape** : The shape of filter, _[filter width, filter height, input depth, output depth]_
 **name** : The name for this operation
-**activation** : The kind of the activation function used (RELU, LRELU, SELU, SIGMOID, SOFTMAX or Elu)
+**activation** : The kind of the activation function used (RELU, LRELU, SELU, SIGMOID, SOFTMAX or ElU)
 **padding** : The type of padding (VALID or SAME)
 **strides** : The strides, _[batch stride, width stride, height stride, depth stride]